For Work Permits:

 CSTO Media Makers Program

-Interns typically work 15 hours per week during office hours (Monday - Friday, 9:30 am-6:30 pm).
 We have a lot of fun at work and get a lot done.
 In exchange for your hard work, you'll get an insider's look at the Boston creative writing scene, free GrubStreet classes, and some valuable new skills.
-We've also been known to write some killer recommendations for those who are worthy.
-This is a great opportunity for students, recent grads, and anyone interested in nonprofit work and the arts.
-GrubStreet pays interns by the hour.
+This is an excellent opportunity for students, recent grads, and anyone interested in nonprofit work and the arts.
+Jobs include Operations Intern, Boston Writers of Color and Community Programs Intern, and Young Adult Writing Program Intern.

 City Year is a FULL-TIME program whose mission is to help students reach their full potential and significantly increase the nation's high school graduation rate.
 This is an opportunity for 17- to 24-year-olds to work for 11 months with students in an elementary, middle, or high school in Boston (or in 25 other cities in the US) by being a tutor, mentor, and role model.
 The day of a City Year AmeriCorps member is spent tutoring students who are at risk of dropping out of high school, running after-school programs, and supporting teachers in the classroom.